hassanazharkhan/express-wtith-typescript-boilerplate/README.md

 ### A Dockerized Nodejs Express Boilerplate with TypeScript

+#### Why
+The main idea behind this app is that, We like you to be focused on your business and not spending hours in project configuration.

+Give this a try!!
+We are more than happy to hear your feedback or feature request.

 #### About

 A comprehensive template.
-Works out of the box for most Node.js projects
+Works out of the box for most Node.js projects with following pieces

 - [Docker] as the container service to isolate the environment.
 - [Node.js](Long-Term-Support Version) as the run-time environment to run JavaScript.